sinugotshifhiwa4/Playwright-Advanced-Automation-Framework/README.md

 ## 🔐 Authentication & Authentication Context

-Authentication and session management are handled using **Playwright fixtures** and the reusable `TestContextSetup` utility.
+Authentication and session management are handled using **Playwright fixtures** and the reusable `AuthenticationContext` utility.

 ### Authentication Configuration